General Terms & Conditions

 7.2 Third Party Materials may contain content that is governed by the additional licensing terms.
 This Agreement does not grant Customer any right to use such Third Party Materials, and use of these may require Customer’s acceptance of additional licensing terms or terms of service issued by the relevant Third Party (“Additional Third Party Terms”).

-7.3 Accessing the Third Party Materials indicates Customer’s unconditional consent with the Additional Third Party Terms and implies that Customer intends to be bound by such terms in its relationship with the relevant Third Party.
+7.3 Accessing the Third Party Materials indicates Customer’s unconditional acceptance of the Additional Third Party Terms implies that Customer intends to be bound by such terms in its relationship with the relevant Third Party.

 7.5 Cheqroom reserves the right to change, suspend, remove, impose limitations on or disable access to any Third Party Materials at any time.
 In no event will Cheqroom be liable for the removal or disabling of access to any such Third Party Materials.